 consult with such other persons as the Commission thinks fit; and

-take such measures as the Commission thinks fit to expedite the completion of the dispute resolution.
+take such measures as the Commission thinks fit to expedite the completion of the dispute resolution process.

 Determination to be made by the Commission

-Subject to the Act and this Code, in determining a dispute the Commission may make any order which it considers expedient to dispose of the dispute.
+Subject to the Act and this Code, in determining a dispute the Commission may make any order which it considers expedient to resolve the dispute.

-The Commission will endeavour to make a determination of the dispute within 20 business days after its appointment or such further period as considered appropriate by the Commission.
-If any of the disputing parties considers that the dispute is of an urgent nature and needs to be resolved within a shorter period, then that disputing party may apply to the Commission, and the Commission may reduce the period of 20 business days to such lesser period as the Commission considers appropriate having regard to the interests of all disputing parties and this Code.
+The Commission will use its best endeavour to make a determination of the dispute within 20 business days after its appointment under clause 10.1 or such further period as considered appropriate by the Commission.
+If any of the disputing parties consider that the dispute is of an urgent nature and needs to be resolved within a shorter period, then that disputing party may apply to the Commission, and the Commission may reduce the period of 20 business days to such lesser period as the Commission considers appropriate having regard to the interests of all disputing parties and the objectives of this Code.

 The Commission must deliver a written determination which sets out the reasons for the determination and the findings of fact on which the determination is based.

-Unless the disputing parties agree otherwise, any hearing or meetings relating to the dispute resolution must be held in Darwin.
+Unless the disputing parties agree otherwise, any hearing or meeting relating to the dispute resolution must be held in Darwin.

-The findings of the Commission are final and binding on the disputing parties.
+The Commission’s written determination under this clause 10.2is final and binding on the disputing parties.

-The referral of any matter to the Commission does not relieve any party from performing its obligations under this Code pending the determination of the dispute.
+The referral of any matter to the Commission under this clause 10 does not relieve any party to which this Code applies from performing its obligations under this Code.

 Costs of the Commission

-The costs of the Commission are to be determined at the discretion of the Commission which may direct by whom and in what manner the whole or any part of the costs are to be paid.
+The reasonable costs incurred by the Commission in connection with the performance of the Commission’s functions under this clause 10 are to be determined at the discretion of the Commission which may direct by whom and in what manner the whole or any part of the costs are to be paid.

 ANNEXURE 1 - REQUEST FOR STANDING DATA FORM